 At the end of the essay, please briefly state how you would use a mentoring prize (eg career/new business innovation/entrepreneurship).
 This information is in addition to your 1000 word limit for your essay.

 Entries are not being judged on writing style, but on the innovative solutions to long-standing problems.
 Essays will be judged on a points system based on the following criteria:

 - Feasibility of the idea

 - Evidence of using an engineering skill in the idea/solution

 The entries with the highest points will win a Mentor30Engineers prize.

 - David Falzani MBE, SMF President, CEO of Polaris Associates, Honorary Professor at Nottingham University Business School

-- James Raby, Treasurer SMF, Venture Capitalist
+- James Raby, SMF Treasurer, Venture Capitalist

-- Cathy Breeze, Director Communications, SMF
+- Cathy Breeze, Director of Communications, SMF

 - Dr Robin Jones, SMF, Partner, Endeavit